-There are many things you can do today to help improve your fleet’s fuel economy.
+You can do many things today to help improve your fleet’s fuel economy.
 In addition to following practices like ensuring your tires are properly inflated and maintaining a steady speed, you can also add aerodynamic devices to your trailer that will help to reduce drag and improve overall fuel efficiency.

-Maximum aerodynamic improvement comes from using a combination of aerodynamic devices to help reduce effective drag area and streamline airflow.
+Maximum aerodynamic improvement comes from using a combination of aerodynamic devices to help reduce effective drag areas and streamline airflow.
 Some of these devices include:

 Trailer Skirts